Interesting for logistics companies, e-commerce and consumers

 Other methods of alleviating the last mile problem such as bike ride systems, car sharing programs, pod cars (personal rapid transit), or motorized shoes have been proposed with varying degrees of adoption.

-In late 2015, Ford Motor Company received a patent for a “self-propelled monocycle” intended as a last-mile commuter solution.
-Bicycle sharing programs have been successfully implemented in Europe and Asia, and implementation is beginning in North America.
-From the end of 2017, micromobility services came onto the market that offer shared vehicles such as rental e-scooters or bicycles with electric assistance in cities.
+At the end of 2015, the Ford Motor Company received a patent for a "self -driven unicycle" (Monocycle), which is intended as a solution for commuters on the last mile.
+Bicycle use programs have been successfully implemented in Europe and Asia, and implementation begins in North America.
+From the end of 2017, micromobility services came onto the market that offered jointly used vehicles such as or rental e scooters or bicycles with electrical support in the cities.

 Last mile technology platforms

-Due in part to demand from retailers and product manufacturers for expedited (same-day and next-day) deliveries, technology-enabled last-mile technology platforms have emerged.
-The increased demand for last-mile fulfillment has put pressure on shippers to manage many types of delivery companies, ranging from traditional parcel services to courier services to on-demand service providers, for example, using an “Uber for delivery” model contractors carry out.
+In some cases, due to the demand from retailers and product manufacturers, according to accelerated deliveries (on the same and the next day), technology -based technology platforms for the last mile were created.
+The increased demand for the fulfillment of the last mile has put pressure on the shipper to manage many types of delivery companies that range from traditional package services to courier services to on-demand service providers, which, for example, also include an “Uber for Delivery” model Carry out the contractor.

 Matching delivery supply with the demand created by shippers is a problem being solved by various last mile technology platforms.
 These companies connect shippers with delivery service providers to facilitate last-mile delivery.
 These last-mile technology platforms enable real-time data to be received by the shipper and receiver, allowing managers to take immediate action when exceptions such as a late delivery, address error, or product damage occur.